7123531a/7123531a.github.io/_posts/2019-04-26-java-agent.markdown

 ```java
 public static void agentmain(String agentArgs);
 ```

+Each agent is passed its agent options via the **agentArgs** parameter.
+The agent options are passed as a single string, any additional parsing should be performed by the agent itself.

 # 3. Manifest Attributes

 The manifest of the agent jar must contains the attribute either **Premain-Class** or **Agent-Class**, or both.